JubiterWallet/JubiterSDK_C/docs/README_COIN.md

 );
 ```

-### JUB_SignTransactionBTC
+### JUB_SignTransactionXXX
-* **Function:** Sign transaction for BTC.
+* **Function:** Sign transaction for BTC/HC.
 * **IN param:**
-contextID - context ID from JUB_CreateContextBTC.
+contextID - context ID from JUB_CreateContextBTC/HC.
-version - the version of BTC tx.
+version - the version of BTC/HC tx.
-inputs - the input array of BTC tx.
+inputs - the input array of BTC/HC tx.
 iCount - the count of the input array.
-outputs - the output array of BTC tx.
+outputs - the output array of BTC/HC tx.
 oCount - the count of the output array.
-lockTime - the lock time for BTC tx.
+lockTime - the lock time for BTC/HC tx.
 * **OUT param:**
 raw - signed BTC tx in binary byte stream
 * **Return:** JUB_OK or !JUB_OK for error.